On vehicle routing problems with stochastic demands -- Generic disaggregated integer L-shaped formulations: Characterizing disaggregations and generalizing existing ILS cuts

 \begin{fact} Suppose Assumption~\ref{assumption:customer_disaggregation} holds.
 Then the fixed disaggregation of~$\mc{Q}$ is monotone if and only if, for every~$R' \subseteq R$, with~$R \in \routes$, the value~$\mc{Q}(R')$ is a recourse lower bound with respect to~$V_+(R')$ and~$\supsetXh{R'}$. \end{fact}

-Definition~\ref{def:monotonicity} is similar to the inequality used in Proposition~2 of~\cite{parada2024disaggregated}, with the following important differences: we explicitly account for the disaggregated recourse terms~$\hat{\mc{Q}}(R, v)$; we only consider routes belonging to feasible routing plans (i.e.,~$R \in \routes$); and we only consider subroutes of~$R$, rather than subsequences. \footnote{In fact,~\cite{parada2024disaggregated} also define a monotonicity property, but their property specifically concerns the probability distributions of the VRPSD.
-Their Proposition~2 is then presented as a consequence of this property.} We remark, however, that~\cite{legault2025superadditivity} has recently shown that Proposition 2 of~\cite{parada2024disaggregated} does not guarantee the validity of ILS path cuts.
+Definition~\ref{def:monotonicity} is similar to the inequality used in Proposition~2 of~\cite{parada2024disaggregated}, with the following important differences: (1) it explicitly accounts for the disaggregated recourse terms~$\hat{\mc{Q}}(R, v)$; (2) it is restricted to realizable routes (i.e.,~$R \in \routes$); and (3) it only considers subroutes of~$R$, rather than subsequences.
+(Note that~\cite{parada2024disaggregated} also define a monotonicity property, but their property specifically concerns the probability distributions associated with the VRPSD.
+Their Proposition~2 is then presented as a consequence of this property.)
+However, as mentioned in Section~\ref{section:intro},~\cite{legault2025superadditivity} have recently shown that Proposition~2 of~\cite{parada2024disaggregated} does not guarantee the validity of ILS path cuts.
 On the other hand, Fact~\ref{fact:equivalence_monotonicity} shows that Definition~\ref{def:monotonicity} is both necessary and sufficient for the validity of ILS path cuts with respect to~$\F{\mc{Q}, \mc{X}, \Omega}$.
-In fact, as we show next, Definition~\ref{def:monotonicity} is also equivalent to a weaker variant of the superadditivity property in~\cite{legault2025superadditivity}.
+In fact, as we show next, Definition~\ref{def:monotonicity} is also equivalent to a weaker variant of the \emph{superadditivity property} proposed by~\cite{legault2025superadditivity} (see Section~\ref{subsection:limitation_superadditive}).